 Cross-country Skiing: Hiking trails may be skiied when snow cover permits.

 Snowmobiling: Many trails allow snowmobiles after the end of deer hunting when conditions permit.

 Ice Fishing: Lake Jean offers ice fishing.
 Ice thickness is not monitored.
 Be sure the ice is at least four inches thick and carry safety equipment.

 Environmental Education and Interpretation

 Natural wetlands, old growth forests and majestic geological formations, which helped produce 22 beautiful waterfalls, make Ricketts Glen an excellent choice for outdoor studies.
 From March to November, the environmental education specialist conducts hands-on activities, guided walks and presentations on the natural and historical resources for school groups, scouts, civic organizations and the general public.
-Call in advance to set up a program that will enhance your classroom or group studies.
+Call in advance to set up a program that will enhance classroom or group studies.
 Campers and visitors may check the bulletin boards and at the park office for listings of weekend programs and nature hikes.

 Explore the Calendar of Events for a listing of events from today forward.

 Explore environmental education and interpretation for more information.

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.